Direct-Technologies-CZ/OpenAI-Assistant-API-Chat/app/services/README.md

 - **Error Handling**: Incorporates error handling in various methods.

 ### Usage
-- `api.js` is used for direct interactions with the backend APIs, handling various functionalities like file uploads, assistant management, and message handling.
+- `api.ts` is used for direct interactions with the backend APIs, handling various functionalities like file uploads, assistant management, and message handling.
 - `ChatManager.ts` manages the chat's internal state and operations, providing an interface to interact with the chat functionalities.

 ## Conclusion
-Both `api.js` and `ChatManager.ts` are integral to the chat application's functioning, offering a structured approach to managing API interactions and chat state.
+Both `api.ts` and `ChatManager.ts` are integral to the chat application's functioning, offering a structured approach to managing API interactions and chat state.
 Understanding and utilizing these modules effectively is crucial for developers working on the chat application.